 The Health and Human Services Agency offers an array of services, from food stamps and employment training, to counseling and immunizations.
 Our vision is for every person to enjoy a safe, healthy and productive life.
-Learn more about our agency by visiting the links below and by reading our newly approved, first-ever HHSA strategic plan.
+Learn more about our agency by visiting the links below and by reading our Strategic Plan.

 The CHILDREN’S SERVICES BRANCH provides services to support children’s safety and mental well being.
 This Branch investigates alleged abuse and neglect of children, licenses foster homes, provides child welfare services for families under the jurisdiction of the Juvenile Court and provides adoption services.
 This Branch also provides Specialty Mental Health Plan services for Medi-Cal beneficiaries up to 21 years of age.
 Children and youth with Medi-Cal can access mental health and drug and alcohol services through this Branch.
 Children’s additionally works collaboratively with Juvenile Justice and Educational Agencies to provide services for children.